Tempo logotype

 Couldn't find what you need?Go to ourHelp Center

-No. Tempo is Jira-native and runs on Jira's data model.
+Not directly.
+Tempo is Jira-native and runs on Jira's data model.
 It's built for organizations where Jira is the delivery standard and the goal is to add financial governance and portfolio intelligence on top of that existing foundation.

 ClickUp provides time tracking and basic budget fields.
 A purpose-built CapEx/OpEx framework with worklog-level cost attribution and audit-ready financial records isn't evidenced in ClickUp's core positioning.
 Tempo Financial Manager and Tempo Timesheets provide that natively within Jira.